brysonSaclausa/MessageBoard-Unit3.2SprintRedo-Debugging-Testing/ios-sprint-challenge-message-board-debugging-and-testing-master/README.md

 BUGS.md
 Bug 1. tableview not populating
     -added .resume to the datatasks and moved .reloadData to the  main queue

 Bug 2.
 Thread title does not change on thread detail view

 Bug 3.
 Send button non responsive

 Bug4.
-Message thread doesnt persist
+Fetch Message thread no decode
+    -